gibbona1/neal/instruction_doc/README.md

 Sometimes there is a disconnect from the server.
 If this happens, reload or put the link https://gibbona1.shinyapps.io/audio_labeller back into the address bar and press enter.

 2. This is the main page.
-To start, click the user icon on the top left.
+To start, click the user icon on the top right.

 ![Main Page](https://github.com/gibbona1/audio_labeler/blob/master/images/app_1main.png)